-The train rocked its passengers sideways as it pulled in to the station.
+The train rocked its passengers sideways as it pulled into the station.
 The carriage came to a halt, and Arthur stepped out onto the platform, into the damp coldness of the winter evening.
 He was glad there was no wind, or he would have found this journey to be even less agreeable.

 Just half an hour to go, Arthur said to himself, and I’ll be at my mom’s place, sitting near the fireplace, sharing stories, and sipping delicious mulled wine.
-It had been over a decade since he came to visit.
+It had been over a decade since he visited.
 Arthur and his mom had stayed in touch, but in all these years he had foregone a Christmas visit.
 This year though, the two of them had arranged to spend the holiday period together.

 The train departure board told Arthur that the train wasn’t running.
 A station clerk informed him about the replacement bus service, though the bus wouldn’t be arriving for a while.
 He texted his mom to tell her he’d arrive at the train station with a half-hour delay, and then sought out the waiting room, which provided a welcome relief from the winter chill.